Discover how Singapore survived the Japanese Occupation at the historic Former Ford Factory.

 Visitors will have the unique experience of being able to walk into the very boardroom where the surrender took place on 15 February 1942.

 After the British surrender, Singapore was renamed Syonan-to, or ‘Light-of-the South’.
 Learn about acts of atrocity such as “Sook Ching” where there was mass screening of Chinese men and those suspected of being anti-Japanese were mercilessly killed.
-Discover other harrowing experiences and the different ways people responded to severe challenges and suffering through the display of personal items from that time and the oral history interviews of eye witnesses to actual events.
+Learn about the harrowing experiences and severe challenges Singaporeans faced, through a display of personal items and oral history recordings.

 Legacies Of War And Occupation

-On 5 September 1945, the Japanese surrendered and the British returned to Singapore.
-The wartime experience and the British Military Administration’s shortcomings left the people with a less than rosy view of the returning colonial rulers.
+The wartime experience and the British Military Administration’s shortcomings left the people with a less-than-rosy view of the returning colonial rulers.
 The legacies of the war are presented on various levels: British grand plans for decolonisation; the social challenges of post-war reconstruction; and the people’s political awakening.
 The exhibition ends on a contemplative note on how we remember the war and its enduring legacies.